ishanavasthi/iitjee.art/README.md

 * Experience the convenience of a well-organized and easily searchable Google Drive.

 ## Deployment
-The project is live at [https://iitjee.art](https://iitjee.art).
-Please visit this link and tap IITJEE.ART folder.
-Then it will ask for password, which should be already shared beforehand, if not then can be obtained by mailing me [here](mailto:hello@ishanavasthi.in?cc=heyavasthi@gmail.com&subject=Password%20for%20iitjee.art%3A).
+The project is live at [https://iitjee.art](https://iitjee.art/0:/).
+Please visit this link it will ask for a password, which should be already shared beforehand, if not then can be obtained by mailing me [here](mailto:hello@ishanavasthi.in?cc=heyavasthi@gmail.com&subject=Password%20for%20iitjee.art%3A).

 ## Screenshot
 You can tap the below image to see an introductory video of the project.